jmduke/Barback/Angostura/content/recipe/20th-century.md

 {
     "directions": "Shake in an iced cocktail shaker, and strain into a cocktail glass.
-Garnish with a lemon twist.", "garnish": "Lemon twist",
+Garnish with a lemon twist.", "emoji": "\ud83d\udc74",
+    "garnish": "Lemon twist",
     "glassware": "cocktail",
     "information": "Created in 1937 by a British bartender named C. A. Tuck, and named in honor of the celebrated Twentieth Century Limited train which ran between New York City and Chicago from 1902 until 1967.
-The recipe was first published in 1937 in the Caf\u00e9 Royal Cocktail Book by William J. Tarling, President of the United Kingdom Bartenders' Guild and head bartender at the Caf\u00e9 Royal.", "ingredients": [
+The recipe was first published in 1937 in the Cafe Royal Cocktail Book by William J. Tarling, President of the United Kingdom Bartenders' Guild and head bartender at the Cafe Royal.", "ingredients": [
         {
             "amount": 4.5,